 Why did she treat me so bad?
 How can she move on to the next guy so quickly?
 What does he have that I don’t have?
 What if I’d only done this instead of that ?
 What if I’d said x instead of y?
 Did she ever really love me?
 She says she’s never been as happy as she is with the new guy.
 Why couldn’t she be happy with me?

 Relationships with abusers are similar in this respect.
-Think of your abusive ex or current partner as Crazy Bitch the Musical! or The Ice Queen Cometh or Entitled! or I Love You, You’re Perfect, Now Change.
+Think of your abusive ex or current partner as Crazy Bitch the Musical! or The Ice Queen Cometh or The Drama King or Entitled! or I Love You, You’re Perfect, Now Change!
 You’re just another hopeful up-and-comer cast in the role of hero/rescuer/knight in shining armor/undeserving villain/screw-up/loser to her victim/waif/queen/I’m too good for you and you don’t deserve me/”fiercely independent” diva.
 You get to have your turn on the boards and so will the next guy and the next guy and the next guy, but it’s essentially the same damned script over and over again.

 If your wife, girlfriend or ex was a Broadway play, it might go a little something like this:

 Congratulations!
 You’ve been chosen to play the romantic male lead, Tom Dickenharry, to the female heroine, Mimi* Furst, in the stage production, Crazy Bitch the Musical!

 Act One.
 Mimi Furst is the beautiful, fragile damsel in distress.
 Her dad was abusive.
 All her boyfriends and husbands were abusive, but Tom Dickenharry is different.
 He’s special.